 Celosia is both the scientific and common name for several flowering annual plants related to the ancient grain, Amaranth.
 Celosia comes from an ancient Greek word for “burning” or “flame.”
 Many celosia flowers do look like flames, ranging in color from yellow to orange to red.

-Why Are Celosia Popular?
+Why Is Celosia Popular?

 Celosias are popular because they look so different from other flowers in the garden.
 Once you see that flower head that resembles the cockscomb of a chicken, you’ll likely never forget it.
 Another variety looks like a brain!
 Plus, many varieties feature bright colors in shades of pink, red, yellow and orange.